Expungement Lawyers in Michigan

 Can I expunge multiple convictions at once?
 Michigan law allows multiple convictions to be expunged in a single application, as long as they were part of the same case and met the eligibility criteria.

 Do I need an attorney to apply for expungement in Michigan?
-While it’s not required to have an attorney, many individuals hire one to ensure the process is completed correctly and improve their chances of success.
+While having an attorney is not required, many individuals hire one to ensure the process is completed correctly and improve their chances of success.
 Someone who proceeds in pro per (by themselves) or with a bargain lawyer risks losing an expungement motion.
 If a motion is unsuccessful, the petitioner must wait three (3) years before trying again and risks being unable to change the judge’s decision to deny the expungement request.

 How much does it cost to apply for expungement in Michigan?
 There are minimal costs associated with court fees.
 The Michigan State Police charge $50.00 for a background check.